pymc-labs/CausalPy/docs/source/design_notation.md

 |----|---|----|
 $O_1$ | X | $O_2$ |

 Informally, if we think about drawing conclusions about the {term}`causal impact` of the treatment based on the change from $O_1$ to $O_2$, we might say that the treatment caused the change.
-However, this is a tenuous conclusion because we have no way of knowing what would have happened in the absence of the treatment.
+However, this is a tenuous conclusion because we have no way of knowing what would have happened in the ({term}`counterfactual`) absence of the treatment.

 A variation of this design which may (slightly) improve this situation from the perspective of making causal claims, would be to take multiple pretest measures.
 This is shown below, see p107 of {cite:t}`reichardt2019quasi`.